GoogleCloudPlatform/cloud-sql-proxy/README.md

 #### `-use_http_health_check`

 Enables HTTP health checks for the proxy, including startup, liveness, and readiness probing.
-Requires that you configure the Kubernetes container with HTTP probes ([sample](https://github.com/GoogleCloudPlatform/cloudsql-proxy/tree/main/examples/k8s-health-check/proxy_with_http_health_check.yaml)).
+Requires that you configure the Kubernetes container with HTTP probes ([example][health-check-example]).

 #### `-health_check_port=8090`